nus-tic4002-AY2122s2/ip/docs/UserGuide.md

 ## Features

-An Online CLI-type App for users who can type fast on their keyboards!
+A GUI version of an Online CLI-type App for users who can type fast on their keyboards!

 ### Feature-An easy to use Task Manager

-A callable online store and point-of-contact for a single user to register in the tasks that he/she often does.
+A callable online database Store and point-of-contact for a single user to register in the tasks that he/she often does.

 - E.g. todo, deadlines and events tasks.

 ### Feature A Lively ChatBot Service

-User will be able to chat with LisGenie, the funny ChatBot, who helps in the tasks parsing, creation, storage and admin.
+User will be able to chat with LisGenie, the funny ChatBot, who helps in the tasks parsing, creation, storage and administration.

 - Admin tasks include IO errors recovery via backup file, `done`, `delete`, `find`, `list`, `bye` commands, among others.